 What is Accrued Interest?

-Accrued interest refers to the part of the interest that has occurred, but the payment has not been made or received by the borrower or the lender yet.
-It has different meanings under the accounting perspective and the bond perspective.
+Accrued interest refers to interest generated on an outstanding debt during a period of time, but the payment has not yet been made or received by the borrower or lender.

-- As a feature of accrual-based accounting, accrued interest is the amount of interest that has been incurred in a reporting period, while the cash payment has not been made yet in that period.
+- Under accrual-based accounting, accrued interest is the amount of interest that has been incurred or earned in a reporting period, regardless of when it will be paid.

 - The adjusting entry for accrued interest consists of an interest income and a receivable account from the lender’s side, or an interest expense and a payable account from the borrower’s side.